Equimultiplicity in Hilbert-Kunz theory: Introduction

+These results show that Hilbert--Kunz multiplicity is a measure of singularity, and the next natural step is to study its geometric properties, with a view towards a possible use for the resolution of singularities.

-Previously, the author showed that Hilbert-Kunz multiplicity is upper semi-continuous (\cite{Smirnov}); essentially this ensures that the maximum value locus is a subvariety.
-Following the aforementioned review of Lipman and the resolution of Bierstone and Milman (\cite{BierstoneMilman}), we may ask whether Hilbert-Kunz multiplicity satisfies the stronger condition of Zariski-semicontinuity: thus Hilbert-Kunz multiplicity on a fixed variety should attain only finitely many values.
+The first step was done by Kunz who showed in \cite[Proposition~3.3]{Kunz2} that Hilbert--Kunz multiplicity satisfies the localization property: $\ehk(\mf p) \leq \ehk(\mf m)$ for any prime ideal $\mf p$ in a local equidimensional catenary ring $(R, \mf m)$.
+The author showed that Hilbert--Kunz multiplicity is upper semi-continuous (\cite{Smirnov}), which implies that the maximum value locus is a subvariety.
+Following Bierstone and Milman (\cite{BierstoneMilman}), we may ask whether Hilbert--Kunz multiplicity satisfies the stronger condition of Zariski-semicontinuity; for example, this would show that Hilbert--Kunz multiplicity on a fixed variety should attain only finitely many values.
 As observed in \cite[Lemma~3.10]{BierstoneMilman}, Zariski-semicontinuity can be restated as openness for all $a$ of the sets

-After using Nagata's criterion for openness, this will require us to prove that for some $s \notin \mf p$ we can make the Hilbert-Kunz multiplicity to be constant on $V(\mf p) \cap D(s)$, or, as it fits to say, make $\mf p$ {\it equimultiple} by inverting an element.
-In order to do so, we first need to understand what ideals will satisfy this version of equimultiplicity and the goal of this paper is to build such understanding.
+After using Nagata's criterion for openness, this will require us to prove that for some $s \notin \mf p$ we can make the Hilbert--Kunz multiplicity to be constant on $V(\mf p) \cap D(s)$, or, as it fits to say, make $\mf p$ {\it equimultiple} by inverting an element.
+In order to do so, we first need to understand the equimultiplicity condition and the goal of this paper is to build such understanding.